 “In 1903 the Association requested the General Assembly to grant to the lawyers of the State the responsibility for examining, licensing and disbarring members of the profession.
 By 1915 the Association was successful in securing from the General Assembly authorization to create a board of legal examiners which consisted of the Chief Justice and two Associate Justices of the Supreme Court – thus relieving the Association from the burden of attempting to handle the admission matters.
 By 1932, the Association had agreed that an incorporated bar established by legislative enactment was necessary to control the examination, licensing and disbarment of attorneys and to prevent the unauthorized practice of the law.
 A bill was drawn by the North Carolina Bar Association and the 1933 General Assembly enacted Chapter 210 of the public laws.
 It was ratified on April 3, 1933, creating the North Carolina State Bar.”

-The distinction between the NCBA and the NCBA Foundation is described by Allan B. Head, who has led the NCBA and the NCBA Foundation since 1981, as follows:
+The distinction between the NCBA and the NCBA Foundation is described by Allan B. Head, who led the NCBA and the NCBA Foundation from 1981 to 2017, as follows:

 “In 1960, the N.C.
 Bar Association established its own Foundation.
 The primary reason to establish the Foundation was to conduct education, research and public service projects of the North Carolina Bar Association.
 However, the Association, a 501(c)(6) professional association, also established this 501(c)(3) tax-exempt charitable entity for tax purposes.
 For instance, in connection with the establishment of the Foundation, the Association, in 1960, was completing its first bar center and there were a number of gifts, land and cash contributions made to the Foundation which as charitable contributions qualified for tax deductions.
 This would not have been possible for a 501(c)(6).”